 Students who are admitted to UAM provisionally and otherwise meet all School of Forest Resource admissions criteria may be admitted provisionally to the School of Forestry and Natural Resources.
-All required documentation for admission must be submitted by the 15th class day of a spring or fall semester and by the 5th day of a summer term.
+All required documentation for admission must be submitted by the last class day of a semester or summer term.
 Students who do not meet the deadline may be withdrawn from the School of Forestry and Natural Resources Graduate Program.